mriale/PyDPainter/docs/tools/src/toolbox.md

 5. release the button
 6. this area is now your new brush, and you can draw with it!

 Not just once, like a stamp, but with all the drawing tools: freehand draw, line, rectangle, circle and even ellipse!
 Experiment with different brush shapes and stroke tools to understand the power and simplicity of the brush tool.
+Use **Brush Trails** options for more controls, like Spacing or rotation and resize.

 There's a special [Brush](../../menus/src/brush.md) menu, with dedicated effects and functions.